 QUESTION: I inadvertently cleaned a black marble floor with ammonia and water solution - now have streaking, etc. in floor - how to cure, if possible? …

-Lysol Cleaner Damage on Marble Countertop Not rated yet
+Repairing Lysol Cleaner Damage on Marble Countertops Not rated yet

 QUESTION: I am renting an apt. with a black and white marble bathroom - shower, vanity and floor.
 I used Lysol disinfectant bathroom cleaner on the …